 Area Agencies on Aging are also directly linked to the economic development of the region and receive funds from local cities, counties and local governments.
 Area Agencies on Aging have direct relationships with cities, counties and local governments; many are host agencies for SCSEP participants.
-The following are government agencies that SCSEP works with on an ongoing basis:
+The following are government agencies that SCSEP works with and solicits advice from on an ongoing basis: